-Analysis: While Eagles have Super Bowl hangover, Russell Wilson has kept Seahawks’ championship window open
+While Eagles suffer Super Bowl hangover, Russell Wilson has kept Seahawks’ championship window open

 In 50 career games, Wentz has led four fourth-quarter comebacks and five game-winning drives.

-Wilson has matched those totals in this season alone, his fifth game-winning drive of 2019 handed the 49ers their first loss of the season.
+Wilson has matched those totals in this season alone.
+His fifth game-winning drive of 2019 handed the 49ers their first loss of the season.
 His fourth fourth-quarter comeback drive came the week before against Tampa Bay.
+For all the analysis that greets every NFL weekend, you really need to look no further than Wilson for why Seattle has again so far overshot expectations, standing at 8-2 entering Sunday’s game.

-As the Seahawks have successfully stayed at a contending level since winning it all in 2013, it’s Wilson who has been the biggest constant and the biggest reason for hope that maybe someday Carroll can break away from the ranks of those who’ve won just one tile.
+And as the Seahawks have successfully stayed at a contending level since winning it all in 2013, it’s Wilson who has been the biggest constant and the biggest reason for hope that maybe someday Carroll can break away from the ranks of those who’ve won just one tile.

 In Philly, the questions about where the team is headed now, and in the future, only grow.